Skip to content

 On Rosa Parks’ Birthday, Denver Advocates Rally for Fair Transit Fares

-They're calling on legislators and the RTD Board of Directors to support funding for discount fare passes for low-income residents.
+They're calling on legislators and the RTD Board of Directors to support an income-based fare pass funded by taxpayer money currently reserved to help large retailers like Wal Mart do their taxes.

 9to5 Colorado transit organizer Jenee Donelson rallies a crowd at Civic Center Station on Monday morning.
 Photo: David Sachs